 U.S. Department of State

-All OSAC products, events, and other resources are completely free and available to any U.S.-incorporated organization and their employees, as well as all U.S. government, law enforcement, and military personnel.
-Through OSAC, members gain a more complete understanding of threats from multiple public and private sector perspectives, and work together to mitigate and manage threats, enabling safer, more prosperous innovation around the world.
+All OSAC products, events, and other resources are completely free and available to any U.S.-incorporated organization operating outside U.S. borders and their employees, as well as all U.S. government, law enforcement, and military personnel. *OSAC does not support private U.S. citizen travelers or any individuals not affiliated with a U.S. private-sector organization.

 The mission of OSAC is to promote security cooperation between the U.S. private sector and the U.S. Department of State by fostering a global network for the timely exchange of information and best practices to mitigate risks to U.S. interests worldwide.